Socrates Leads Debate2earn Revolution With New Pioneer Pen

 On January 5th, Socrates is set to transform its community engagement model by upgrading all existing SBT Pens to the innovative Pioneer Pen, an NFT based on the ERC-721 standard.
 This move signifies a shift from the current ERC-1155 standard, embracing the uniqueness and tradability that NFTs offer.
 Each Pioneer Pen is designed to be as unique as its owner, encouraging users to forge new thoughts and express individual insights.
 These Pens can now be traded on OpenSea.

-"This upgrade to Pioneer Pens marks a pivotal moment in our journey towards creating an interactive and rewarding ecosystem," expressed Lottie Wells, Global PR & Communications at Socrates DAO, with genuine enthusiasm.
-"The Pioneer Pens will be a tool for empowerment, enabling our users to have a richer, more rewarding experience as they navigate through the diverse world of online debate and discourse."
+'This upgrade to Pioneer Pens marks a pivotal moment in our journey towards creating an interactive and rewarding ecosystem,' expressed Lottie Wells, Global PR & Communications at Socrates DAO, with genuine enthusiasm.

+'The Pioneer Pens will be a tool for empowerment, enabling our users to have a richer, more rewarding experience as they navigate through the diverse world of online debate and discourse.'

 In alignment with Socrates' commitment to user empowerment, these Pens will represent users' identities within the platform and offer the possibility of upgrades.
 Users can use SOC, Socrates' governance token, to enhance their pens, increasing earning coefficients or voting coefficient.